Skip to Content

 Here are some exercises Clinton Anderson teaches that you can watch on YouTube.

-If you’ve never watched Clinton Anderson videos before, I suggest you take some time and watch a few.
+If you’ve never watched Clinton Anderson’s YouTube videos, I suggest you take some time and watch a few.
 He has an extraordinary method he uses to work with problem horses and explains his reasonings well.

 A horse that kicks is extremely dangerous.
 If you don’t intend to fix the problem, get rid of the horse.
 If the animal does not willingly submit to human dominance, it isn’t adequately trained and is a risk to anyone in contact with them.